stockphrase/no-silo/content/resources/open-handbook/chapter-6.md

 audience the ways in which two or more arguments or ideas relate to one another.

-Rather than try to summarize the essays separately, a synthesis will attempt to discover the various things that the authors discuss---the questions, ideas, and arguments they have in common---then present those things in an organized and meaningful way.
+Rather than try to summarize two or more things separately, a synthesis will attempt to discover the various things that the authors or texts discuss---the questions, ideas, and arguments they have in common---then present those things in an organized and meaningful way.
 Thus, your objective in a synthesis is to bring two or more distinct sources into a relationship